 - Click on it And Run the Troubleshooter

-This will detect for problems prevent windows update to install If found any the troubleshooter automatically try to fix them for you.
+This will scant for problems prevents windows update to install If found any the troubleshooter automatically try to fix them for you.

 Internet Connection troubleshooter

-After complete the process Restart windows and check again for Windows updates, let us know this helps or not.
+After completing the process Restart windows and check again for Windows updates, let us know this helps or not.

 Restart the Windows Update Service

-If due to some reason, previously you have disabled windows update service or its related services not running this may cause Windows Update to fails to install.
+If due for some reason, previously you have disabled the windows update service or its related services not running this may cause Windows Update to fail to install.